-1. Work with your advisor to identify your committee members (note that these individuals need not be the same as your Comprehensive Examination committee); obtain consent from all potential committee members to serve on the committee.

-- Email the Graduate Program Coordinator prior to the start of the semester in which you intend to complete the dissertation proposal to indicate your plans; also indicate your potential committee members' names. - 3.
+- 1. Work with your advisor to identify your committee members (note that these individuals need not be the same as your Comprehensive Examination committee); obtain consent from all potential committee members to serve on the committee. - 2.
+Email the Graduate Program Coordinator prior to the start of the semester in which you intend to complete the dissertation proposal to indicate your plans; also indicate your potential committee members' names. - 3.
 Work with the Graduate Program Coordinator to schedule the proposal meeting. - 4.
 Once the proposal meeting is scheduled, your proposal document should be shared with your committee at least two weeks prior to the proposal date. - 5.
-After the proposal, your advisor will email the Graduate Program Coordinator with the result of the Examination and attach the passed proposal document to this message. - It is likely that changes to the proposal will be required by your committee; you and your advisor will prepare a document outlining the requested changes that the committee requires to have completed and integrated into the final defense document.
-This document will be shared with the Graduate Program Coordinator to save in your student file.
+After the proposal, your advisor will email the Graduate Program Coordinator with the result of the Examination and attach the passed proposal document to this message. - It is likely that your committee will require changes to the proposal.
+If so, you and your advisor will prepare a document outlining the requested changes that the committee requires to be completed and integrated into the final defense document.
+This document will be shared with the Graduate Program Coordinator to save in your file.

-Please remember that you should propose your dissertation at the earliest point so you can get feedback before you proceed too far with data collection.
+Please remember to propose your dissertation at the earliest opportunity so you can receive feedback before proceeding too far with data collection.

-Dissertation defense (final oral examination).
+Dissertation defense (final oral examination)

 Before defending your dissertation, you must complete paperwork with the Graduate Program Coordinator and the College.
 This must be completed months in advance of your defense date so that the College may approve your application and committee members before you defend your dissertation.
 At least two weeks prior to your defense, you need to provide your committee members with the final draft of your dissertation, including all figures and tables.
 The written dissertation defense document should generally conform to the guidelines outlined in the latest edition of the APA Style Manual-note that the College may have specific formatting requirements that trump APA style.
 It must also conform to the physical specifications required by the College.
-The formatting requirements may be accessed via http://www.graduate.ku.edu/formatting.
+The formatting requirements may be accessed via The Graduate Studies website.
 If a member of the dissertation committee requests further documentation of any aspect of the research process (e.g., completed data sheets or a contact person at the research site), this request will be honored.
-To pass the exam, the student must receive a majority of assenting votes (e.g., 3 of 4 committee members vote to pass).
-If you do not pass, you may not defend it again for a period of at least 90 days.
+To pass the exam, you must receive a majority of assenting votes (e.g., 3 of 4 committee members vote to pass).
+If you do not pass, you may not defend it again for at least 90 days.
 If the oral defense is failed twice, you have 30 days to petition the department for a third attempt.
 Failure to petition or a rejected petition will result in your dismissal from the program.
-See Appendix F for a rubric of expectations.
+See Appendix E for a rubric of expectations.